viamrobotics/docs/docs/get-started/collect-data.md

 {{< expand "Step 4: Configure a sensor" >}}

-1. Search the [supported sensor models](/components/sensor/#available-models) for a model of sensor that is compatible with your sensor hardware.
+Search the [sensor models](/components/sensor/#available-models) for a model of sensor that is compatible with your sensor hardware.
 For example, if you have a Sensirion SHT3x-DIS temperature and humidity sensor, you should use the [`sensirion-sht3xd`](https://docs.viam.com/components/sensor/sensirion-sht3xd/) model of sensor.

+If you don't have physical sensor, you can use the [`viam:viam-sensor:telegrafsensor`](https://app.viam.com/module/viam/viam-telegraf-sensor) model which measures computer performance metrics.

 Once you determine which model to use, add it to your machine's configuration:

 1. From the **CONFIGURE** tab on your machine's page in [the Viam app](https://app.viam.com/), click the **+** icon next to your machine part and select **Component**.
    Select the `sensor` type and add your sensor model.